A Terra Firme está com novo endereço. Esperamos você.

 cut something out

-Remover parte de algo (geralmente com tesoura e papel)
+de algo (geralmente com tesoura e papel)

 I cut this ad out of the newspaper.